 - Two periodic oral exams and cleanings per year.

 - Extractions and fillings.

-- Braces covered under the age of 21.
+- Prior authorization is required.

 - Partials, dentures, crowns (prior authorization is required).

 - No copayments for dental services.

 Respite

 Respite services are services that provide short-term, temporary relief to an informal unpaid caregiver of a member under the age of 21 and those eligible of Supplemental Security Income (SSI) to support and preserve the primary caregiving relationship.
 Caregivers should contact the member's Buckeye care manager to arrange this benefit.